Depeace/bamazon_db-Repo/README.md

 bamazon
-Homework Assignment for Coding Bootcamp - Build a command line app the mimics an online store using nodejs and mysql
+Homework Assignment : - Build a command line app the mimics an online store using nodejs and mysql

-DEMO
-To see a demo of this CLI node app in action check out the video:

-bamazon Demo Video

 Overview
 In this activity, you'll be creating an Amazon-like storefront with the MySQL skills you learned this week.
 The app will take in orders from customers and deplete stock from the store's inventory.